twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTINSTALLWIZARDFORM** – Installs the font to the computer (version 6.0 & below requires saving the font). **Fun fact:** The file path in the first step is dummy.
 The second step (font already installed) names the font as Arial installed in Windows 98 (`c:\win98\fonts\arial.ttf`).
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `InstallFont` and `miFontInstallClick` functions used by `CheckLicenseNotGood`.
 * **TFONTLOGFORM** – Displays the font log (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all glyphs after opening any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
-If the non-Unicode language is CJK, in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms, e.g. £ by ￡ or other symbols, e.g. « by ≪.
+If Windows has the non-Unicode language set CJK, the hexadecimal data text box in the **Unsupported Tables** tab substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms, e.g. £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metric settings, Unicode and code page ranges, gasp ranges and more.
-* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
+* **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in the font properties window in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
 The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the characters at the end and adds the company's name to the program name at the beginning).
 Version 1.1.1c until 5.0 allows the user to change the encoding (it was removed in version 5.5 & above).
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `TestFontTTFOTF` (`miFontTestTTFOTFClick`) and `TestFontWOFF` (`btnFontTestWoffClick`) functions used by `CheckLicenseNotGood`.
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Changes options in the OpenType Designer.